luukfroling/Broekzakdemos-repobased/content/Mechanics.md

 Throw anything away from you, its path looks like a parabola.
 Now display it all at the same time, ask a plastic water bottle from one of the students, make a hole near the bottom on the side and squeeze it, nice parabola.
 Better visible if you use ice tea or other colored drinks instead of plain water.
 Compensate the student for the loss of the bottle.

 ## Projectile motion 2
-My wife Daday, also a physics teacher, made a clever device (figure 16) to show that the vertical motion and the parabolic motion of a projectile experience the same vertical acceleration, a free-falling coin and a simultaneously horizontally launched coin from the same height, will reach the floor at the same time.
+My wife Daday, also a physics teacher, made a clever device to show that the vertical motion and the parabolic motion of a projectile experience the same vertical acceleration, a free-falling coin and a simultaneously horizontally launched coin from the same height, will reach the floor at the same time.
 Just listen.
 To construct the launcher, just fold a piece of thin metal from a can over the end of a ruler.

 ## Projectile motion, relative motion
 Walk with constant velocity while throwing a piece of chalk or a coin or a tennis ball straight up.
 It lands in your hand, *not* behind you.
 So it had the same horizontal velocity as you when launched!